-A girls’ advocacy group, Justice Femme, recorded greater than 40 Islamophobic incidents around Montreal between late March and early May.
+A girls’ advocacy group, Justice Femme, recorded more than 40 Islamophobic incidents around Montreal between late March and early May.

-Muslim community leaders have shared testimonies on social media that propose the incidents of harassment have now not died down inside the weeks for the reason that the law came into effect.
+Muslim community leaders have shared testimonies on social media that propose the incidents of harassment have not died down in the weeks because the law came into effect.

-Legault changed into requested Thursday on CBC Radio whether he believes the brand new regulation — which bars public teachers and other authority figures from sporting religious symbols — makes some Quebecers extra susceptible to racism.
+Legault requested Thursday on CBC Radio whether he believes the brand new regulation — which bars public teachers and other authority figures from sporting and religious symbols — makes some Quebecers extra susceptible to racism.

 “For the human beings handling this invoice … They say that they’ve obtained an extra level of harassment and intimidation or even assaults for the reason that bill exceeded,” the host of CBC Montreal’s Daybreak, Ainslie MacLellan, informed Legault.